Ruturaj-007/chat-app-frontend/README.md

+Real-Time Chat App

+This project is a real-time chat application built with React and WebSockets.
+Users can join chat rooms, send messages instantly, and see updates without refreshing the page.
+It demonstrates client-server communication and dynamic UI updates for live messaging.

+You can try the deployed app here: Chat App on Render https://chat-app-frontend-m2eb.onrender.com
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.